 When you submit your written notice to the judge and the other parent, your co-parent has 30 days to file a Petition in Opposition to Move with the court.
 If this happens, the judge can hear both parents out and carefully review whether the move serves the child’s best interests.

-If you need a hearing because the other parent objects to your relocation, you should work with a lawyer to help you prepare documentation and any evidence that shows the move is beneficial for your child and should receive the judge’s approval.
+If you need a hearing because the other parent objects to your relocation, you should work with a child custody lawyer to help you prepare documentation and any evidence that shows the move is beneficial for your child and should receive the judge’s approval.

-What Factors Does the Judge Consider when Determining a Child’s Best Interests?
+What Factors Does the Judge Consider When Determining a Child’s Best Interests?

 Like with any other matters that concern one or more minor children, a judge uses the benchmark of a child’s best interest when assessing a petition for parental relocation.